Joanes1/lemma_eta_nerc/README.md

 After completing these steps, your Django NLP Tool should be ready to run! 🚀

 Important: Before running the project, go to the settings.py file in the LEMATIZATZAILEA folder and change "DEBUG = False" to "DEBUG = True".
 The DEBUG attribute must be set to False for production, but when running the project locally, it is recommended to set DEBUG to True.
+⚠ Note: If DEBUG is not set to True, you may encounter issues.